 But from looking at the media and advertising we consume on a daily basis, you wouldn’t know it; all too often, conventionally beautiful, cis, white, able-bodied, slim women with perfect teeth, long hair and blemish-free skin are portrayed as the 'norm'.

 We don’t need to tell you that representation matters.
 What we see impacts not just how we see each other, but how we see ourselves — and as a brand whose core values are diversity and inclusivity, it's important to us that we play a part in helping evolve the visual representation of all Australian women and underrepresented people.

-That's why we're excited to share that we've launched an ongoing partnership with Getty Images, a world leader in visual communications, to create stock photo libraries that will spotlight multiple underrepresented communities in Australia over the next 12 months.
+That's why we're excited to share that we've launched an ongoing partnership with Getty Images, a world leader in visual communications, to create stock photo libraries that will spotlight multiple underrepresented communities in Australia.

 Made available to any media outlet or business with a Getty Images licence to ensure they're used as widely as possible, our We Are Many project kicks off with a library of 100 images capturing First Nations peoples across five key categories identified by Refinery29 Australia and Getty Images as lacking in its representation of Indigenous Australians: work, relationships, wellness, lifestyle and technology.

 We partnered with incredible Port Hedland-based photographer and proud Ngarluma, Karriyarra (Pilbara) Yawuru, Nyulnyul (Kimberley) woman Bobbi Lockyer, who called on her own network to recruit First Nations talent who identify as female, queer or non-binary to bring the stunning photos to life.